 As you might expect, I don’t find shame in taking advantage of this reality and, as a result, have thousands of digital pictures of my son and my family strewn across multiple devices.

 Yet, despite this fact, I can count on my two hands the number of pictures of my son I regularly see (by that, I mean more than once).
 The kicker is, although I am definitely a product of the digital age, even I recognize that it’s more than just a coincidence that all of those pictures I see regularly are printed pictures.

-Printed pictures are incredibly important as they not only allow us to capture a certain moment in time, but also preserve it for generations to come and so are able to relive the wonderful memory or experience again and again.
-Even more, printed pictures are shared easily with others, and authenticate our important past.
+Printed pictures are significant as they allow us to capture a particular moment in time and preserve it for generations to come.
+So we can relive the wonderful memory or experience again and again.
+Even more, printed pictures are shared easily with others and authenticate our essential past.

 Capture Precious Moments

 Alas, the unfortunate reality of life is that it passes us by way too quickly.
 Worse yet, we often don’t realize it before it’s too late.
 One day you're bringing your precious little one home from the hospital, and the next thing you know, you wake up to that “child” begging you to borrow the car to visit their significant other one last time before parting ways for college.

 Pictures are a way to capture – by freezing in time- these moments we can’t hold on to but would like to re-live again and again.
 Moments such as a baby’s first steps, infancy – childhood in general, the first day of school all the way through college graduation, weddings, anniversaries, landmark birthdays, homecomings, etc., the list goes on.

 However, with that being said, truth be told, our captured memories are only as valuable as how we choose to preserve them.
 Pictures offer us a great way to preserve our special memories, but we must do it right.

 If not, our cherished moments - that we thought would last generations – could disappear in the blink of an eye with one quick lightning strike or misplaced magnet.